Cosmic distance ladder: Planetary nebula luminosity function

 Like the GCLF method, a similar numerical analysis can be used for planetary nebulae within far off galaxies.
-The planetary nebula luminosity function (PNLF) was first proposed in the late 1970s by Holland Cole and David Jenner.
+The planetary nebula luminosity function (PNLF) was first proposed in the late 1970s by Holland Cole Ford and David Jenner.
 They suggested that all planetary nebulae might all have similar maximum intrinsic brightness, now calculated to be M = −4.53.
 This would therefore make them potential standard candles for determining extragalactic distances.

 Astronomer George Howard Jacoby and his colleagues later proposed that the PNLF function equaled:

 Where N(M) is number of planetary nebula, having absolute magnitude M. M* is equal to the nebula with the brightest magnitude.

 Surface brightness fluctuation method

 The following method deals with the overall inherent properties of galaxies.
 These methods, though with varying error percentages, have the ability to make distance estimates beyond 100 Mpc, though it is usually applied more locally.

 The surface brightness fluctuation (SBF) method takes advantage of the use of CCD cameras on telescopes.
 Because of spatial fluctuations in a galaxy's surface brightness, some pixels on these cameras will pick up more stars than others.
-However, as distance increases the picture will become increasingly smoother.
+As distance increases, the picture will become increasingly smoother.
 Analysis of this describes a magnitude of the pixel-to-pixel variation, which is directly related to a galaxy's distance.